Celebrate the Laker Life

 Mercyhurst New Student Welcome (NSW) marks the official start of a new Laker's experience!
 This extended welcome programming is a transition period designed to help students settle into life at MU, build connections with their fellow incoming students, and develop a sense of belonging on campus before the start of classes.
 During New Student Welcome, new Lakers will get acquainted with their Introduction to Mercyhurst—iMU (a starter class for students who are new to Mercyhurst) classmates.
 The week also includes fun activities like Casino Night, Hypnotic Intoxication, and glow-in-the-dark mini golf!

-Waking up bright and early to the sound of bagpipes on a glorious autumn day might not seem too appealing.
-But for Lakers it can only mean one thing: Hurst Day has arrived.
-Hurst Day shows up unexpectedly every fall semester, surprising everyone on campus with a day of canceled classes, contagious fun and electric Laker pride.
-The Hurst is transformed into a carnival-like atmosphere with games, inflatable slides, jumps, obstacle courses, a dunk tank, rock walls, bungee runs, a mechanical bull, music, food and prizes.
-The day’s signature event features a scavenger hunt with teams of students—themed costumes encouraged—traversing campus to locate clues and win awesome prizes.
-Hurst Day festivities conclude with an elegant dinner for all students—just one more example of the spirit of celebration and special bonds within the Laker family.
+Waking up bright and early to the sound of bagpipes on an autumn day can only means one thing: Hurst Day has arrived!
+Hurst Day shows up unexpectedly every fall semester, surprising everyone with a day of canceled classes, contagious fun, and electric Laker pride.
+Mercyhurst's campus is transformed into a carnival-like atmosphere with games, inflatable slides, jumps, obstacle courses, a dunk tank, rock walls, bungee runs, as well as music, food, and prizes.
+The festivities begin with a team scavenger hunt with themed costumes, and concludes with a well-deserved steak dinner!

 Sister Damien Spirit Bell